FC Daugava Riga: History

-The club was founded in 1944.
-It had its debut in the Latvian championship in 1946 by finishing 5th among 8 teams.
-In 1948 Daugava joined FC Dinamo Rīga as the second team from Latvia to play in the Soviet First League.
-For the 1949 season thanks to a changes in the tournament system Daugava was promoted to the Soviet Top League where it managed to remain for 4 seasons until being relegated in 1952.
+The club was founded in 1944 after the return of the Soviet occupation of Latvia.
+It made its debut in the Latvian SSR championship in 1946 by finishing 5th among 8 teams.
+In 1948, Daugava joined FC Dinamo Rīga (Rīgas "Dinamo", existed 1940–1960) as the second team from Latvia to play in the Soviet First League.
+For the 1949 season, thanks to changes in the tournament system, Daugava was promoted to the Soviet Top League where it managed to remain for 4 seasons until being relegated in 1952.